Episode 16: Electriq, Almost every Shopify brand can, and should, have a subscription program

 Brandon Amoroso 11:04

 Yeah, I mean, for me, I think retention is very simple, which shows that you keep your existing customers.
 It's even, like more straightforward when it's a subscription program, because we just all solely focus on churn.
 And like that is the definition of success when it comes to retention marketing.
 So like, that's the overarching thesis behind it.
 There's like 1000, different things that go into improving retention, strategy, and even more tactics that you can put in place to try and keep people with your brand for longer.
-But I think the only thing where maybe differs and how we approach it is we kind of look at retention for one shot customers and retention for subscription customers a little bit differently.
+But I think the only thing where maybe differs and how we approach it is we kind of look at retention for one shot customers and retention for subscription ecommerce customers a little bit differently.
 But other than that, the goal of retention is just people there and purchasing, and then ultimately, if you keep them they're purchasing, it's gonna increase lifetime value.
 And it's just gonna make your business more successful in the long run.

 Mariah Parsons 12:00